 - Stablecoins & Big Tech: The Stablecoins are Securities Act and the Keep Big Tech Out of Finance Act both seek to regulate how stablecoins would operate and whether large tech companies would be permitted to operate them.
 Many lawmakers are reluctant to give tech giants a lot of control.

 - Tax Clarity: The Blockchain Regulatory Certainty Act and the Safe Harbor for Taxpayers with Forked Assets Act both seek to clarify the tax code amid the ongoing chaos caused by the IRS and its notices.
 From calculating cost basis to handling forks, there’s a lot of uncertainty and confusion.

 There is bipartisan agreement on some areas, such as limiting the power of tech companies when it comes to managing cryptocurrencies and providing tax clarity, whereas other areas have support that doesn’t cross party lines.

 The Bottom Line

-President Trump has made it clear that he’s not a fan of cryptocurrencies—especially Facebook’s Libra.
-While Biden hasn’t explicitly voiced support, he has been supportive of technological innovation throughout his career, a 2016 PAC accepted Bitcoin donations on his behalf, and many Democrats are supportive of cryptocurrencies.
+In this article on where do the presidential candidates stand on cryptocurrencies, we learned that President Donald Trump has made it clear that he’s not a fan of cryptocurrencies—especially Facebook’s Libra.
+While Former Vice President Biden hasn’t explicitly voiced support, he has been supportive of technological innovation throughout his career, a 2016 PAC accepted Bitcoin donations on his behalf, and many Democrats are supportive of cryptocurrencies.